 GOJO Industries wants to go where other forms of good hygiene haven't.
 The company makes hand cleaners for professional and consumer use for clients such as automotive, foodservice, education, government, and health care facilities.
 GOJO's product dispensers are seen in many public restrooms, as well.
 The firm also provides a line of health care products under the PROVON brand name.
 GOJO's waterless hand sanitizer, PURELL, is sold through retail channels.
 The company sells its products worldwide and operates offices in Brazil, Japan, the UK, and the US, among other countries.
-GOJO is named after its heavy-duty hand cleaner, which was formulated by founder Jerome Lippman.
+Privately held GOJO is named after its heavy-duty hand cleaner, which was formulated by founder Jerome Lippman.

 Based in Ohio, GOJO enjoys a global presence with offices located in the UK, France, Australia, Japan, and Brazil.

 GOJO serves both the professional and consumer markets, selling its products to healthcare facilities, educational institutions, foodservice operators, and automotive shops, among other venues.
 PURELL is available through retailers.
 The company sells its products through the likes of Amazon.com, Staples, OfficeMax, Office Depot, and Costco, among others.